Dosage Form: tablet

 - perennial allergic rhinitis (sneezing, stuffy nose, runny nose and itching of the nose) in people 12 years of age and older.

-Desloratadine tablets are not for people younger than 12 years of age.
+Desloratadine Tablets, 5 mg is not for children younger than 12 years of age.

 Who should not take Desloratadine tablets?